andyroutt/eDiscovery-Export-Tool/README.md

 ### Disclaimer

-These are proof of concept scripts.
+This is a proof of concept script meant for testing purposes only.
 Use at your own risk.